njdavies/milestone-project-one/README.md

-# User Centric Frontend Development
+# User Centric Frontend Development - [Website Link](https://njdavies.github.io/milestone-project-one/)

 I was given the following brief to construct a static website for a band: